luciopaiva/heapify/README.md

 - `capacity`: the size of the underlying typed arrays backing the heap;
 - `keys`: an optional array of pre-existing keys.
 Provide `[]` to skip this field;
 - `priorities`: an optional array of pre-existing priorities.
-Must match number of keys above.
+Must match the number of keys above.
 Provide `[]` to skip this field;
 - `KeysBackingArrayType`: the array type to be used for keys;
 - `PrioritiesBackingArrayType`: the array type to be used for priorities.